Deep Learning · OrevateAI

 Frequently Asked Questions about Backpropagation

-What is the primary goal of the backpropagation algorithm?
+What is the primary goal of backpropagation?

 Can backpropagation be used for unsupervised learning?